hyundai-robotics/doc-hi6-pickit/README.md

-﻿# Hi6 pick-it plugin Manual
+﻿# Hi6 Pick-it Plugin Manual

 {% hint style="warning" %}
 The information provided in this product manual is the property of Hyundai Robotics.